lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 If there is a match, the C bit is set to 1.
 If the MICs don't match, the C bit is set to 0 and the Bitmap for the All-1 window follows.

-The Rule ID and Dtag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
+The Rule ID and DTag values in the SCHC ACK messages MUST be identical to the ones used in the SCHC Fragments that are being acknowledged.
 This allows matching the SCHC ACK and the corresponding SCHC Fragments.

 The Bitmap carries information on the reception of each fragment of the window as described in {{FragTools}}.